Stats

 Does Rizzler calculate OPS automatically?

 Yes.
-Score games in Rizzler or import stats from GameChanger, and OPS is calculated automatically for every player.
-The AI Batting Order uses it to build lineups.
+Score games in Rizzler on any plan and OPS is calculated automatically for every player.
+On the Pro and Club plans, you can also import stats from GameChanger or a CSV file, and the AI Batting Order uses OPS to build lineups.